A Real Young Girl

 A Real Young Girl (Une vraie jeune fille) is a 1976 French drama film about a 14-year-old girl's sexual awakening, written and directed by Catherine Breillat.
-The film, Catherine Breillat's first, was based on her fourth novel, Le Soupirail.
+It was based on her fourth novel, Le Soupirail.

-This film is notable for its graphic depiction of sex scenes, which include Charlotte Alexandra exposing her breasts and vulva and the male actors displaying their penises.
+This film, Breillat's first, is notable for its graphic depiction of sex scenes, which include Charlotte Alexandra exposing her breasts and vulva and the male actors displaying their penises.
 This led to the film being banned in many countries, and it was not released to theatres until 2000.

 Plot

 Alice Bonnard is a 14-year-old girl attending a boarding school in France who comes back to her home in the Landes forest for the summer of 1963.
-In voiceover she complains that she dislikes coming home because she is frequently bored.
-In one scene, as she has coffee with her parents she inserts a spoon into her vagina.
+In voiceover, she complains that she dislikes coming home because she is frequently bored.
+In one scene, as she has coffee with her parents, she inserts a spoon into her vagina.
+During her evening walk, she pulled her underwear to her ankle and strolled around the yard.
+At night after dinner, she vomits and starts to write in her diary.

 She flashes back to her time at school, where she frequently masturbated out of boredom.
 Her father hires a young man named Jim, with whom Alice immediately becomes infatuated.
+Over the days, Alice continuously visits the factory to chance upon Jim.
 Alice has a graphic sexual fantasy in which Jim ties her to the ground with barbed wire and attempts to insert an earthworm into her vagina.
 When the earthworm will not fit, Jim tears it into small pieces and puts them in Alice's pubic hair.

 At a carnival, a middle-aged man exposes himself to her on a ride.
 She then arrives home and imagines seeing her father's penis.
 She exposes herself to Jim, and the two masturbate in front of each other, to Alice's chagrin.
 She discovers her father is having an affair, and Jim tries pressuring her into having sex.
-She agrees, but only if he will go to Switzerland and get the pill to avoid pregnancy.
-It develops that he has a fiancée and must sneak out at night to meet up with Alice.
-He is then shot and killed by a trap that Alice's father set up to keep wild boar out of his maize field.
+She agrees, but only if he has a contraceptive pill to avoid pregnancy.
+It develops that he has a fiancée and must sneak in at night to meet up with Alice.
+He is shot and killed by a trap that Alice's father set up to keep wild boar out of his maize field.